 My work as a writer and researcher also sees me leading workshops and group discussions focused on societal and business change.
 I’ve always been fascinated by the ways different industries and business operate, and my investigations often seem me diving into the various issues that are unique and shared across industries.

 For more information on my speaking and facilitating work, check out my page at my agency, Saxton Speakers Bureau.

 And I’ve written or co-authored four books.
 The first was a study on the Australian startup ecosystem, called Innovation and Emerging Markets, which written way back in 2004, long before startups were cool.
 The second book, titled A Faster Future, was co-authored with Janelle Ledwidge and investigated the evolution of broadband applications and services and the impact they will have on business, society and individuals.

-I also still find time to write the occaisional article, and you’ll find links to some of my recent stpries on this blog.
+I also still find time to write the occasional article, and you’ll find links to some of my recent stories on this blog.